Sebastianhju/Runeterra-5e/Items/Very Rares.md

 **Charges**: This item has six charges and regains all charges when you finish a long rest.

 **Leaping Strike**: If you are hidden from a target, you can spend three charges to teleport 30 feet to a location within 5 feet of the target as an action.
-You can then make an attak wih _Prowler's Claw_, critting on a successfull hit.
+You can then make an attack with _Prowler's Claw_, critting on a successfull hit.

 _You gain +2 to attack and damage rolls using this weapon_